xShive/Anime-Activity-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is. (e.g., "The Python script crashes," or "Paused state not working on Discord.")

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-(Which website?)
-2. Play video '....'
-3. Check Discord...
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Environment & Setup (please complete the following information):**
 - OS: [e.g. Windows 11, macOS, Linux]
 - Browser: [e.g. Chrome, Edge]